 - Ability to communicate with a diverse, geographically distributed community

-Once you've met those requirements, you can post on the dev-mdc mailing list that you'd like to become the driver for a given topic, with an explanation of what topic you'd like to drive and an overview of your qualifications.
+Once you've met those requirements, you can post on the MDN discussion forum that you'd like to become the driver for a given topic, with an explanation of what topic you'd like to drive and an overview of your qualifications.
 If you meet the qualifications, we'll work with you to get you set up and trained in the basics of how to use the new privileges at your disposal.

 Tip: If a topic doesn't have a topic driver, and you want to become the topic's driver, just start acting like that topic's driver!
 If you do a good job at it, you can practically be ensured that we'll beg you to stay on in the role!

 For topics that already have drivers, you can still be a big help!
 Most topics are large and broad enough that having many people contributing to the documentation and sample code is of incredible benefit.
 In fact, having multiple viewpoints on a topic is almost certainly going to improve the overall coverage of the topic.